TCotton/UUIDv7-Utils/README.md

 ## Buffer Support

-As of version 2.3.0, all functions support both string and Buffer inputs:
+**As of version 2.3.0**, all functions support both string and Buffer inputs.
+**As of version 2.4.0**, the new `UUIDv7toBinary` function also supports both input types.

 ### Why Buffer Support?
 - **Database Compatibility**: Many databases store UUIDs as binary data (16 bytes)